 The location of D’padang Homestay, between Uluwatu Cliff and Padang Padang (Lauban Sait) Beach, couldn’t be better.
 You can easily walk to both beaches in under 20 minutes.
 You also have some great restaurants and warungs like Suka Espresso, La Baracca and Nyoman Local Food right on your doorstep.

 At D’padang Homestay you have the choice between a bright and airy standard room for around $30 a night or a bungalow with garden view for $50 a night.
 Both include breakfast for two.
 Although I’m sure you’ll spend most of your time down here on the beach the property also features a pretty nice pool surrounded by sun loungers and palm trees.

 Another one of my favorites just down the road is Bali Bule Homestay.
 The beautiful pool area is surrounded by free-standing rooms/small villas and an immaculate garden.
 The rooms usually start at around $35 a night however the last time I stayed here I only paid $25 because I booked it on sale through Agoda.
-Breakfast is included at the higher price and it is actually pretty good.
+Breakfast is included in the higher price and it is actually pretty good.
 The staff is also lovely and very helpful.
 You are within easy walking distance of the famous Single Fin restaurant and bar so you don’t have to worry about drinking and driving home from their crazy Sunday sessions.

 Keep in mind that the standards in Bali are probably not up to scratch with what you’re used to at home.
 Even in some of the expensive resorts I’ve had dust under the bed, mosquitos crushed on the wall and black stuff in the shower.
 That’s just how it is down here!